Hans Hartwig von Beseler: Administrative career

-In November 1915 Beseler reopened the University of Warsaw and the Warsaw Polytechnic Institute and allowed the usage of Polish language at the University for the first time since 1869.
+In November 1915, Beseler reopened the University of Warsaw and the Warsaw Polytechnic Institute and allowed the usage of the Polish language at the university for the first time since 1869.
 Municipal councils were elected and the lower jurisdiction was organized by Polish locals.
-Despite these efforts, German intentions were transparent and German rule wasn't tolerated by the Poles, while German calls for Polish volunteers produced disappointing results; for the majority of Poles an Allied victory was seen as the best hope for genuine independence.
+Despite these efforts, German intentions were transparent, and German rule was not well tolerated by the Poles.
+German calls for Polish volunteers produced disappointing results.
+Most Poles saw an Allied victory as the best hope for genuine independence.